 Jodi Magness holds a senior endowed chair in the Department of Religious Studies at the University of North Carolina at Chapel Hill: the Kenan Distinguished Professor for Teaching Excellence in Early Judaism (since 2002).

-She is an archaeologist and the First Vice-President of the Archaeological Institute of America.
+She is an archaeologist and the President of the Archaeological Institute of America.
 She has published 10 books, including The Archaeology of the Holy Land, and dozens of articles.

 From 1992-2002, Professor Magness was Associate/Assistant Professor of Classical and Near Eastern Archaeology in the Departments of Classics and Art History at Tufts University, Medford, MA.